IWillCall/creation-and-analysis-of-the-database/Q2/readme.md

 ## **Question**: Is there a difference in FMR (Fair Market Rent) over the years?

+## Used Technologies and Skills:

+- Data Merging and Cleaning
+- Hypothesis Formulation
+- Conducting Paired t-tests in Excel
+- Calculation of Descriptive Statistics
+- Data Normalization and Visualization

 ## Navigation
 - [Conclusion](./Summary.pdf)
 - [Comprehensive Work Progress Report](./Full_report.pdf)